Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Introduction

 \section{Introduction}

 Data useful for a machine learning problem is often generated at multiple, distributed locations.
-In many situations this data cannot be exported from their original location due to regulatory, competitiveness, or privacy reasons.
+In many situations these data cannot be exported from their original location due to regulatory, competitiveness, or privacy reasons.
 A primary motivating example is health records, which are heavily regulated and protected, restricting the ability to analyze large datasets.
 Industrial data (e.g., accident or safety data) is also not shared due to competitiveness reasons.
 Additionally, given recent high-profile data leak incidents more strict data ownership laws have been enacted, such as the European Union's General Data Protection Regulation (GDPR), China's Cyber Security Law and General Principles of Civil Law, and the California Consumer Privacy Act (CCPA).

-These situations bring data distribution, security, and privacy to the forefront of machine learning and impose new challenges on how data should be processed and analyzed.
-Federated Learning (FL) is a promising solution \cite{mcmahan2017communication,konevcny2016federated,yang2019federated}, which can help learn deep neural networks from data silos \cite{jain2003out} by collaboratively training models that aggregate locally-computed updates (e.g., gradients) under a centralized (e.g., central parameter server) or a decentralized (e.g., peer-to-peer) learning topology \cite{li2020federated}, while providing strong privacy and security guarantees (e.g., \cite{bonawitz2017practical,zhang2020batchcrypt}).
+These situations bring data distribution, security, and privacy to the forefront of machine learning and impose new challenges on how data should be shared and analyzed.
+Federated Learning (FL) is a promising solution~\cite{mcmahan2017communication,konevcny2016federated,yang2019federated}, which can help learn deep neural networks from data silos~\cite{jain2003out} by collaboratively training models that aggregate locally-computed updates (e.g., gradients) under a centralized (e.g., central parameter server) or a decentralized (e.g., peer-to-peer) learning topology~\cite{li2020federatedopt,bellavista2021decentralised}, while providing strong privacy and security guarantees (e.g.,~\cite{bonawitz2017practical,zhang2020batchcrypt}).
+Models trained using Federated Learning outperform the models that any individual participant in the federation could achieve by training solely on its local data (cf. Figure~\ref{fig:Silos_vs_Federation}).